breez/breez-sdk-liquid-docs/src/guide/receive_payment.md

 # Receiving Payments

-With the Breez Liquid SDK you aren't required to open a channel and set up your inbound liquidity.
+With the Breez SDK you aren't required to open a channel and set up your inbound liquidity.

 Once the SDK is initialized, you can directly begin receiving payments.
 The receive process takes two steps:
 1. [Preparing the Payment](receive_payment.md#preparing-payments)